MAHE Manipal B.Sc Nursing 2025

 Angular fringe width -

-So for an electron having velocity v attained by it when it is accelerated through a potential difference of V.
+So for an electron has velocity v attained by it when it is accelerated through a potential difference of V.

-then (Kinetic energy gain by the electron) = (work is done on an electron by the electric field)
+then (Kinetic energy gained by the electron) = (work is done on an electron by the electric field)

-So, the De-Broglie wavelength of Electron is given as
+So, the De-Broglie wavelength of an Electron is given as

 we get